kbdevs/SkyCrypt-Desktop-App/README.md

-if you have questiosn or want a linux version dm me on discord @kb.kb
+if you have questions or want a linux version dm me on discord @kb.kb